nemonik/hands-on-DevOps/README.md

 ##### 9.5.2.3.9.
 Configuring the Kubernetes cluster vagrant(s)

-By default the class is configured for a single node cluster, a single master node by having `:nodes` set to `1` in the `ConfigurationVars` module.
+By default the class is configured as a two node cluster, a single master node and one worker node by having `:nodes` set to `2` in the `ConfigurationVars` module.

 The Vagrant file uses the value of `:nodes` and the shell scripting templates defined in the `ConfigurationVars` module to create the cluster starting with a master node and each subsequent node being created as a worker node.

 ```ruby
   # shell scripting to install root user cached content